Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 • Diamond tooling and grinding are commonly referenced for finishing.

-• Geometry control (runout/flatness) is non-negotiable for NVH.
+• Geometry control, including runout and flatness, is non-negotiable for NVH.

 Background overview: StopFlex: how carbon-ceramic rotors are made.